sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 If there are any negative consequences (damage, danger, etc) from the result, all the participating characters must suffer them.

+Supporting players may not Do a Flashback on Teamwork Flips.

 ## Reshuffling